 Attorney Scott Mossman consults with criminal defense counsel to minimize the immigration consequences of criminal charges.
 He has developed expertise in the field by working in it on a weekly basis.
-Scott has served as immigration counsel to a large San Francisco Bay Area criminal defense firm since 2009 and he also works with several other prominent defense lawyers.
-Additionally, he has had success partnering with public defenders.
-He would be glad to join your team.
+Scott has served as immigration counsel to a large San Francisco Bay Area criminal defense firm since 2009 and he works with several other prominent defense lawyers as well.
+He also has had success partnering with public defenders.

 Three Types of Immigration Advice on Criminal Charges

 All criminal defense attorneys should know by now to ask whether a client is a citizen of the United States.
 If not, defense counsel must advise on potential immigration consequences and attempt to mitigate them.
 There are three usual ways for a criminal defense attorney to do this:

 - Call up an immigration lawyer buddy for free advice.
 A bad idea—the immigration lawyer won't have the client's full immigration history and may miss something critical.
 Also, the advice probably won't be in writing, so there is a danger that it will be misunderstood or misremembered.

 - Get a letter from an immigration expert.
 A good start, especially if the defendant actually meets with the immigration attorney to review his or her entire history.
 This type of letter usually is meant to be a self-help reference for the criminal defense attorney.
 It is not meant to persuade a reluctant prosecutor and the service usually does not include follow-up help.